 How to insert flag icons in tables

-To illustrate your table and to make it easier for readers to spot certain countries, it's possible to add little flag icons (in a square format or in format 4:3) in both Short Tables and Long Tables.
+To make it easier for readers to spot certain countries, it's possible to add little flag icons (in a square format, circle format, or in format 4:3) in tables, bar charts, stacked bars, split bars, grouped bars, bullet bars, dot plots, range plots, and arrow plots.
 In this article, we'll show you how to do so.

 1 Preparing the data

-To insert little flag icons in your table, you need flag codes.
+To insert little flag icons in your table or chart, your data set must have two-letter ISO country codes.
 You will recognize them because of their format: :ch: will translate into the icon of the Swiss flag and :jp: will turn into the Japanese flag.

 In your data, you can place these flag codes in an extra column or in cells that already have another content (scroll to the end of this article to find extra tips for how to prepare the data in Excel).
-Datawrapper will search for these flag codes everywhere in the data and will replace them with the icons.
+Datawrapper will replace them with the icons.

 That's how the data looks like for our table up there: